-Harmful algal blooms (HABs) are formed by dense populations of cyanobacteria or blue-green algae that can produce toxins, threaten public health, and contribute to economic losses that exceed $2 billion annually.
-The Toledo water crisis in summer 2014 illustrated this well, when a “do not drink” advisory was issued for unsafe levels of the harmful algal toxin microcystin in treated drinking water drawn from Lake Erie.
-With more than 400,000 people lacking drinking water for 3 days, the incident was reported worldwide and placed a spotlight on Lake Erie algal blooms as a threat to drinking water quality.
+Harmful algal blooms (HABs) are formed by dense populations of cyanobacteria (sometimes called blue green algae) that can produce toxins, threaten public health, and contribute to economic losses that exceed $2 billion annually.
+The Toledo water crisis in summer 2014 illustrated this threat, when a “do not drink” advisory was issued for unsafe levels of the harmful algal toxin microcystin in treated drinking water drawn from Lake Erie.
+With more than 400,000 people lacking drinking water for 2 days, the incident was reported worldwide and placed a spotlight on Lake Erie algal blooms as a threat to drinking water quality.

 With our partners at NOAA GLERL, CIGLR is at the forefront of monitoring and forecasting HABs in Lake Erie, for the protection of human and ecosystem health.
 Our HAB research activities include: